thirtybees/docs/thirtybees/native-modules/memcachemanager.md

 ## Using the module

 Once the module is installed, you can click configure to view the modules configuration screen.
 The module does not require any actual configuration to use.
-A window inside the module will load and give you information on your memcache, such as hit rates, cache misses, and memory usage.
+A window inside the module will load and give you information on your Memcache, such as hit rates, cache misses, and memory usage.
 You can also view the live graph of cache hits as they happen with the module.

 The module is meant to be used with the Memcache caching method set in the Preferences -> Performance page of the back office.
 The APC caching method is at the bottom of the page.